LumingSun/ML4DB-paper-list/README.md

 * Optimizing Databases by Learning Hidden Parameters of Solid State Drives (VLDB 2019)

 * iBTune: Individualized Buffer Tuning for Large-scale Cloud Databases (VLDB 2019)

+* Black or White?
+How to Develop an AutoTuner for Memory-based Analytics (SIGMOD 2020)

+* Learning Efficient Parameter Server Synchronization Policies for Distributed SGD (ICLR 2020)
 ### Physical Design
 #### LSM-tree related
 * Leaper: A Learned Prefetcher for Cache Invalidation in LSM-tree based Storage Engines （VLDB 2020）